ImmutableSoft/AutoLM/README.md

 AutoLM License Activation Tokens activate an instance of installed software on a particular hardware platform.
-Typically these tokens are exchanged on the blockchain for ETH or other cryptocurrency of value (stable coin, etc.) through a produce license offer on the Immutable Ecosystem but they can also be directly created by the registered digital creator for distribution to their customers.
+Typically these tokens are exchanged on the blockchain for ETH or other cryptocurrency of value (stable coin, etc.) using a product license offer defined by the creator on the Immutable Ecosystem.
+License Activation Tokens can also be directly created by the registered digital creator for manual distribution to their customers.

 The library to check software activations is designed to be automated into a digital creators end user distribution flow in one of two ways;